top of page

 Sailing is a great way to rediscover your hometown and adopt a new perspective.
 Everyone from elementary schoolchildren to grandparents and even great-grandparents can learn to sail!
 The sailing community is welcoming, and you’re bound to meet wonderful sailors no matter where you go!

-Adult sailors / junior sailing parents - join our DRYTC Spond Communication Hub to connect with sailing friends, Sailing instructors, and keep up with our activities & news!
+Adult sailors / junior sailing parents - join our DRSSC Spond Communication Hub to connect with sailing friends, Sailing instructors, and keep up with our activities & news!
 Spond is a fantastic (and free) app for sports clubs & can be accessed from a smart phone or a desktop.

 Anchor 1

-JUNIOR Sailing
+JUNIOR SAILING

-Junior Sailing Program
+Junior Sailing School

 Introduce your kids to the joy of sailing!